burt202/lite-uploader/readme.md

     <td>beforeRequest</td>
     <td>Function</td>
     <td>null</td>
-    <td>Delay the file upload request by returning a promise.
+    <td>delay the file upload request by returning a promise.
 Recieves the Files and the FormData.
 Expected to resolve with the FormData to continue.
 Reject to stop upload.</td>
   </tr>
   <tr>
     <td>withCredentials</td>
     <td>Boolean</td>
     <td>false</td>
-    <td>Indicates whether requests should be made using credentials such as cookies</td>
+    <td>indicates whether requests should be made using credentials such as cookies</td>
   </tr>
 </table>